mdblr/WeatherbandFQ/README.md

 # super-duper-enigma
-app for music nerds who want to dress appropriately
+app for music nerds who want to dress appropriately for the weather.